 You can enable a component when any of the following conditions exist:

-Solaris Volume Manager could not access the physical drive.
-This problem might have occurred, for example, due to a power loss, or a loose drive cable.
+Solaris Volume Manager cannot access the physical drive.
+This problem might occur, for example, due to a power loss, or a loose drive cable.
 In this case, Solaris Volume Manager puts the components in the “Maintenance” state.
 You need to make sure that the drive is accessible (restore power, reattach cables, and so on), and then enable the components in the volumes.

-When you physically replace a drive, be sure to partition it like the old drive to ensure adequate space on each used component.
+When you physically replace a disk, be sure to partition the disk like the replaced disk to ensure adequate space on each used component.

-Always check for state database replicas and hot spares on the drive being replaced.
-Any state database replica shown to be in error should be deleted before replacing the disk.
-Then after enabling the component, they should be re-created (at the same size).
+Always check for state database replicas and hot spares on the disk that is being replaced.
+Any state database replica in an erred state should be deleted before you replace the disk.
+Then, after you enable the component, recreate the state database replicas using the same size.
 You should treat hot spares in the same manner.